-Grounding line landforms (grounding zone wedges and terminal-moraines, Fig. 1B-D) directly mark present and former grounding line positions, and represent the history of sedimentation during periods of grounding line position stability.
-Sediment is transported by glacial and glaciofluvial processes to the grounding line, where it is either deposited and a landform builds, or is further transported into the marine environment by sediment plumes.
-Terminal moraines, here referring to any moraines that form at a grounding line positions, are thought to form by a variety of sedimentation processes, including lodgement and deformation of subglacial till; pushing and squeezing of ice-marginal sediments; rockfall, dumping, and melt-out of englacial debris; as well as glaciofluvial sediment delivery and suspension settling (Powell and Alley, 1997; Batchelor and Dowdeswell, 2015).
-Grounding zone wedges are rather distinct, low profile landforms with an asymmetric morphology (e.g., Anderson, 1999; Anderson and Jakobsson, 2016; Batchelor and Dowdeswell, 2015).
-Previously described as till tongues (King et al., 1991), till deltas (Alley et al., 1987, 1989), and diamict aprons (Hambrey et al., 1991; Eittreim et al., 1995), they are composed of prograding strata of dilatant deforming till (King, 1993; Powell and Alley, 1997; Anderson, 1999; Dowdeswell and Fugelli, 2012; Batchelor and Dowdeswell, 2015; DemetSimkins et al., in review).2017a).
-Both types of grounding line landform have been observed to contain features described as grounding line fans: lobate or bulbous deposits building from a point source, and linked to both glaciofluvial deposition at the mouth of a subglacial channel and to remobilization of grounding line sediments by gravity flows (Powell and Alley, 1997; Bjarnadóttir et al., 2013).
+Grounding line landforms (grounding zone wedges and moraines, Fig. 1b-d) directly mark present and former grounding line positions and represent the history of sedimentation during periods of grounding line position stability.
+Sediment is transported by glacial and glaciofluvial processes to the grounding line, where it is either deposited and a landform builds or is further transported into the marine environment by sediment plumes.
+Terminal moraines, here referring to any moraines that form at a grounding line position, are thought to form by a variety of sedimentation processes, including lodgement and deformation of subglacial till; pushing and squeezing of ice-marginal sediments; rockfall, dumping, and melt-out of englacial debris; and glaciofluvial sediment delivery and suspension settling (Powell and Alley, 1997; Batchelor and Dowdeswell, 2015).
+Grounding zone wedges are rather distinct landforms with an asymmetric morphology (e.g. Anderson, 1999; Anderson and Jakobsson, 2016; Batchelor and Dowdeswell, 2015).
+Previously described as till tongues (King et al., 1991), till deltas (Alley et al., 1987, 1989), and diamict aprons (Hambrey et al., 1991; Eittreim et al., 1995), grounding zone wedges are composed of prograding strata of dilatant deforming till (King, 1993; Powell and Alley, 1997; Anderson, 1999; Dowdeswell and Fugelli, 2012; Batchelor and Dowdeswell, 2015; Simkins et al., 2017a).
+Both types of grounding line landforms have been observed to contain features described as grounding line fans: lobate or bulbous deposits building from a point source and linked to both glaciofluvial deposition at the mouth of a subglacial channel and re-mobilisation of grounding line sediments by gravity flows (Powell and Alley, 1997; Bjarnadóttir et al., 2013).